mohamedabady/Eloquent_JavaScript_4th_Edition/Introduction.md

     Output "total"
 ```

-if we need to translate this program to javascript we can write :
+- iteration 4 : if we need to translate this program to javascript we can write :

 ```
 let total=0, count=1;